tomwhartung/jmws_accoutrements/doc/ubuntu/2020-upgrade_to_20.04_LTS/1d-jane-upgrade_all_sites-overview.md

 - [ ] 1.
 ArtsyVisions.com - Django and Materialize
     - [ ] Content ok for now
     - [ ] Remove free spiritual portrait offer
 - [ ] 2.
+TomHartung.com - Django and MUI-CSS
+    - [ ] Content ok for now
+- [ ] 3.
 SeeOurMinds.com - Django and Material Design Bootstrap [MDB]
     - [ ] Fix security alert: https://github.com/tomwhartung/seeourminds.com/network/alert/Site/content/static/content/js/jquery-3.3.1.min.js/jquery/open
     - [ ] Content ok for now, but **needs to be updated with latest images ASAP**
     - [ ] Remove free spiritual portrait offer
-- [ ] 3.
+- [ ] 4.
 Groja.com - Flask and Material Design Bootstrap [MDB]
     - [ ] Fix security alert: https://github.com/tomwhartung/groja.com/network/alert/Site/static/js/jquery-3.3.1.min.js/jquery/open
     - [ ] Remove free spiritual portrait offer
     - [ ] Set the price for portraits at $500 each
     - [ ] Reexamine conversions to prevent spam
-- [ ] 4.
+- [ ] 5.
 JooMooWebSites.com - Flask and Material Design Lite [MDL]
     - [ ] Update content on JooMooWebSites.com, replacing freelancer stuff with content aimed at selling my books
     - [ ] Consider switching to Material Design Bootstrap [MDB]
-- [ ] 5.
-TomHartung.com - Django and MUI-CSS
+    - [ ] Stick to contant that says what I have for sale, and what's in progress and coming soon
-    - [ ] Content ok for now
+    - [ ] **Do not duplicate what's on TomWHartung.com**
 - [ ] 6.
 TomWHartung.com - ~~Wordpress~~ -> Django and Material Design Bootstrap [MDB]
-    - [ ] Replace the WP version of TomWHartung.com with a new, minimal Django version, that says who I am, e.g., FFM article
+    - [ ] Replace the WP version of TomWHartung.com with a new, minimal Django version
+    - [ ] Stick to content that says who I am and what I do, e.g., Download spreadsheets, article about my FFM results
+    - [ ] **Do not duplicate what's on JooMooWebSites.com**

 Each site has its own file in this directory, e.g., `2a-artsyvisions.md`, containing details about what I want to change.